klaudia-g/CodersCamp-Project1/README.md

 * [Inspiration](#inspiration)

 ## General info
-This porfolio page is made for first projekt in CodersCamp made by CodersCrew
+This porfolio page is made for first project in CodersCamp made by CodersCrew

 ## Technologies
 * HTML